mastermindLAB/mastermindLAB.github.io/_posts/2019-04-09-google_analytics.md

 date: 2019-04-09
 tags: [Data Analysis]
 header:
-  image: "/images/google_analytics/google_analytics.gif"
+  #image: "/images/google_analytics/google_analytics.gif"
   excerpt: "Data Science, Data Visualization, Data analysis"
   overlay_image: /images//google_analytics/google_analytics.gif
   overlay_filter: rgba(0, 19, 26, 0.5)
   caption: "Google analytics"
 ---

-Google Intelligence Analytics helped me learn more about my website viewers with a few simple questions -- like how many people visited my Data science page, my photography page, the real time viewer and which page they spend more time.
+Google Intelligence Analytics helped me learn more about my website viewers with a few simple questions -- like how many people visited my Data science page, my photography page, who are the real time viewers and which page they spend more time.
+This can really improve the business scopes by knowing the customers Demographics, location, channel they use any many more.
 I have managed to implement google analytics into my github page which was build on top of Jekyll →

 It's simple straight forward method to implement google analytics into Jekyll.